Fast,

 -

 Calculation of Specific Gravity: Calculate the specific gravity by dividing the weight of the aggregate by the weight of the water.
 This gives you the bulk specific gravity which is important for aggregate density.
+Adequate soaking time is important to allow water to penetrate the pores of the aggregate particles, to ensure accurate specific gravity values.

 -